 On the other hand, assertiveness had by pep talks and self-help books offer, contains a drawback in it: being other-directed, such as by a coach.
 Pure self-awareness and self-assertiveness from within may still be within reach, but other-directed assertiveness tastes of otherness.
 That is to say, prefer the source within if you can find it and make it flow on your behalf.

-What follows is a Yogananda story which looks suspiciously similar to the fable The Plover who Fought the Ocean.
-The main difference is that while the fable is a fable, Yogananda claimed his tale was a true tale.
+What follows is a Yogananda story that looks basically like the fable The Plover who Fought the Ocean.
+The main difference is that while the fable is a fable, Yogananda claimed his tale was true.
+Many innocents may be taken in and misled.

 Once an old hermit lived on a brink by the sea at a place where a mother squirrel fostered her young.
 The hermit was so fond of this company that he was reborn as a female squirrel to look after youngs, he too (this has gone too far already).